Home | About me | Contact | Privacy

 The "newfangled" ways: If you're up-to-speed with technology and don't want to wait in line, or just fear face time with Teutonic train emissaries, you have two options.
 Option one (and probably the best nowadays) is to book your own tickets online at either the DB's efficient website (see the timetables section above) or the "DB Navigator" mobile app.

 Option two is to use the prolific self-service ticket vending machines (usually marked "Fahrkarten" but sometimes "Fahrausweis", "Fahrschein", or "Tickets") that you'll find in most stations.
-(Make sure it has the "DB" logo on it-- there may be ticket machines for local transit services as well, and you usually can only get regional tickets from those.)
-In the not-to-distance past, you could only use the machines to buy tickets for journeys of less than 100 km.
+Make sure it has the "DB" logo on it — there may be ticket machines just for local transit services, and you usually can only get regional tickets from those.
+In the not-too-distant past, you could only use the machines to buy tickets for journeys of less than 100 km.
 Nowadays, you can purchase tickets and seat reservations for any distance from these machines, as well as obtain schedules, purchase local transit tickets, and get other information.
 The machines are multi-lingual and touch-screen operated and are fairly intuitive.
 Some of the machines only take credit cards, others only cash, but most now take both, so double-check before you start to make sure the machine will accept your payment type.

 DB ticket machines